Mathématique: Chapter 55

 “The Goa’uld,” Jackson said, his voice cracking.
 “They build a culture of worship.
 To themselves.
 But they worshiped as well.
 The stars.
 The astral roads the Ancients built.
 Ballistic trajectories.
 The perfect circle of the gate.”

-Young could hear the guy weeping, quietly, probably into his hand, probably into the wind.
+Young heard the man weeping, quietly, probably into his hand, probably into the wind.

 “And Landry.”
 The name frayed with anger and the tears Jackson was trying like hell not to shed.
 The man stopped, took a shuddery breath.
 “Landry says we have to do it today.”